openstack/storlets/doc/source/storlets_installation_guide.rst

 Install
 =======
-to perform the installation follow these 3 steps:
+to perform the installation follow these steps:

 #.
 Create a hosts file as described above
 #.
 Edit the file Deploy/playbook/common.yml according to the above
 #.
+Under the root dir of the repo run 'ant build'
+#.
 Under Deploy/playbook/ run 'ansible-playbook -i <hosts file> storlet.yml'
-   in case the hosts file has credentials of a sudoer user, you eill need to run:  'ansible-playbook -s -i <hosts file> storlet.yml'
+   in case the hosts file has credentials of a sudoer user, you will need to run:  'ansible-playbook -s -i <hosts file> storlet.yml'

 Tip: you might want to "export ANSIBLE_HOST_KEY_CHECKING=False" before running the playbook in case the hosts are not in known_hosts.
 Note: The hosts file used for running the playbook is also used by the admin tool to deploy future images.
 Thus, the ssh information kept in